Ajay3007/Ajay3007.github.io/learning/programming-language/cpp/lambda-functions/index.md

 };
 ```

-- capture â€” how the lambda accesses variables from the enclosing scope.
+- capture — how the lambda accesses variables from the enclosing scope.

-- parameters â€” function parameter list (optional if none).
+- parameters — function parameter list (optional if none).

-- mutable â€” allows modifying captured variables that were captured by value.
+- mutable — allows modifying captured variables that were captured by value.

-- -> return_type â€” optional trailing return type (often inferred).
+- -> return_type — optional trailing return type (often inferred).

 - The lambda expression produces a unique, unnamed closure type; assignable to auto.